Frisia: Etymology

 The contemporary name for the region stems from Latin Frisii, an ethnonym used for a group of ancient tribes in modern-day Northwestern Germany, possibly being a loanword of Proto-Germanic *frisaz, meaning "curly, crisp", presumably referring to the hair of the tribesmen.
 In some areas, the local translation of "Frisia" is used to refer to another subregion.
 On the North Frisian islands, for instance, "Frisia" and "Frisians" refer to (the inhabitants of) mainland North Frisia.
 In Saterland Frisian, the term Fräislound specifically refers to Ostfriesland.

 During the French occupation of the Netherlands, the name for the Frisian department was Frise.
-In English, both "Frisia" and "Friesland" (/ˈfriːzlənd/) may be interchangeably used to refer to the region.

 Subdivisions

 Frisia is commonly divided into three sections: